Multiple DUI Offenses

-Why Fight Your Multiple DUI Charges?
+Why Fight Your Multiple DUI Charges in CO?

 Clients with prior offenses oftentimes ask why they should fight their case or why a jury would believe them if they have a prior offense.
 The burden of proof for the State does not change regardless if this is a first offense or a sixth.
 The district attorney cannot use your priors in trial (as long as you or your defense attorney does not “open the door”); the evidence and testimony in your case will be the determining factors of your guilt.

 Prior offenses only come into play in determining the appropriate sentencing and penalties.
 Sentencing requirements for repeat offenders are more severe than that of first-time offenders unless there are aggravating factors, such as: